Getting started

 Need help?

 The fastest way to get unstuck is to ask Sprawl itself — in the app, describe what you're trying to do and it will walk you through it.
-The FAQ covers common questions about plans, credits, security, and integrations.
+The FAQ covers common questions about pricing, security, and integrations.